Is Sports Betting Legal in your State?

 Delaware

-• Allowed forms of sports betting: Only physical sportsbooks
+- Allowed forms of sports betting: Retail (casinos), mobile forthcoming

 After Nevada, Delaware was the first state to legalize sports betting.
 It did so on June 5, 2018, but it only allowed betting in physical sportsbooks.
 If you want to bet online, you will have to join a reputable offshore sports betting site or go to a physical location within your state.